rubixchain/learn/docs/explorer-analytics/did-chain-and-identity-insights.md

 DIDs (Decentralized Identifiers) are the identity layer of Rubix, each maintaining its own chain.

-To explore a DID, select **DID Explorer** in the menu and enter the DID ID.
+To explore a DID, enter it in the Explorer's **search bar** (it accepts DIDs, tokens, or transactions).
 The result shows:
 - DID address & metadata
 - Public keys and updates